DO-Customer-Success/docker-registry-digitalocean/README.md

 Requirements
 ------------

-The automation in the script requires `docker` and `openssl` to be installed on the client machine.
+The automation in the script requires `docker` and `openssl` (in addition to, of course, `terraform`) to be installed on the client machine.

-If you prefer to provide/generate your own `htpasswd` and/or SSL certificates, these are not required, and the scripts will not create them.
+If you prefer to provide/generate your own `htpasswd` and/or SSL certificates, these are not required, and will not impede the Terraform run.

 Importing Certificates, Users
 -----------------------------